algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 #### Winning and Losing Conditions

 - **Winning:**
-  - The player wins the game by clearing all levels, demonstrating proficiency in navigating the maze, and outsmarting ghosts.
+  - The player must successfully navigate the maze, consuming all of the small dots (pellets) while strategically using power pellets to temporarily gain the ability to eat ghosts.
+This process continues through multiple levels, with the ultimate goal of achieving the highest possible score and clearing all the levels.
 - **Losing:**
   - Pac-Man loses a life if it collides with a ghost without the effects of a power pellet.
 The game ends if all lives are depleted.